jhpyle/docassemble/_docs/config.md

 add `service account credentials`, which is a [JSON] object you obtain from the [Google Developers Console].

-To do this, go on the [Google Developers Console] and create an "app."
-Within this app, create a [service account].
+To do this, go on the [Google Developers Console] and create a "project" (or use a project you have already created).
+Under "Enabled APIs and Services," enable the [Google Sheets API], the [Google Drive API], and any other APIs you might want to use.
+Within the project, create a [service account].
 When you create the service account, you will be provided with "credentials."
 Download the [JSON] (not p12) credential file for the service account.

 Then, in the configuration, set `service account credentials` under [`google`] to the literal contents of the [JSON] file you downloaded.